sparkflows/sparkflows-docs/docs/gcp/admin-guide/gcs/gcs-configuration.rst

 GCP pre-requisites
 ++++

-In order to configure GCS in Fire Insights, the User needs to have the following pre-requisites in GCP:
+In order to configure GCS in Sparkflows, the User needs to have the following pre-requisites in GCP:

 .. list-table::